nategraf/Naumachia/README.md

     * `/<chal>/get?cn=<cn>` : Get the OpenVPN configuration file for the user with specified common name (cn)

 #### Run it!
-To run Naumachia simply bring up the environment with the [Docker Compose CLI](https://docs.docker.com/compose/reference/overview/) (e.g. `docker-compose up -d`)
+To run Naumachia simply bring up the environment with the [Docker Compose CLI](https://docs.docker.com/compose/reference/overview/) (e.g. `docker-compose up`)

 #### On Each Server Reboot
 For lack of a better method there are two steps that will need to be completed on initial installation and every time Naumachia will be run after reboot.
 It is my intention to eliminate the need for these steps as development continues.